redgeoff/laravel-queues-vagrant/README.md

 This project sets up a new Laravel project named blog.

-This project uses an non-Laravel script, MyDispatcher to demonstrate how the dispatcher can be called from an external PHP script.
-You can however use the dispatcher from a Laravel controller, command or other standard Laravel construct.
+This project uses MyDispatcher, which is external to Laravel, to demonstrate how the dispatcher can be called outside the Laravel env.
+You can however, use the dispatcher from a Laravel controller, Command or other standard Laravel construct.

 See https://laravel.com/docs/5.2/queues for more info about Laravel Queues.